Jayrmajithia/SimpleWebApplication/readme.md

-# Lyft Interview, Simple Web Application
+# Lyft apprenticeship, Simple Web Application

 I created a simple web applications where it has following end points and it would return the result as provided below using on your localhost.